tsrinarmwong/KINNThai/Requirement doc.md

 ## Network timeout
    If customer stop at the resrvation pages more than 10 min, the system will automatically show the message "Request timed out.
 Please try again." and ask the customer to re-write the reservation information again

+## Spam / Unserious request
+   1. If the party size is more than 6 people, the customer need to give a call to make the reservation